• Skip to primary navigation

 Since many people fix ham for Easter, or brisket for Passover, this sweet potato dish goes with them perfectly.

-Shredded sweet potato, onion, and walnuts.
+Shredded sweet potato, onion, and walnuts on a cutting board.

 Shredded Sweet Potatoes

 Shredding sweet potatoes is not something you do with a hand grater though.
 The sweet potato is so hard that it’s best shredded with a grater attachment on a food processor or a KitchenAid stand mixer.
-I used our KitchenAid attachment to shred these…set on low speed.
+I used our KitchenAid attachment to shred these, set on low speed.

-It will take a couple of minutes to shred a 1 pound potato.
+It will take a couple of minutes to shred a 1-pound potato.
 It turns out that it looks like shredded cheddar cheese.
-But this is sweet potato, filled with vitamins A, D and B6.
+But this is a sweet potato, filled with vitamins A, D, and B6.
 The sweet potato also has a good amount of fiber, so this is a pretty healthy side dish.

-Sauteed sweet potatoes, with onions, walnuts, mint, and smoked paprika. | joeshealthymeals.com
+Sauteed sweet potatoes, with onions, walnuts, mint, and smoked paprika.

 The addition of some onion and walnuts takes this to a whole new level of flavor.
 Then add some chopped mint for freshness and right at the end add a little dry white wine and just a touch of brown sugar for sweetness.
 A pinch of smoked paprika rounds out the flavor profile.